ZUKOnnect Fellows

 Herz Fellow from 07/2022

-The following ZUKOnnect and Herz Fellows joined the Zukunftskolleg on 1 September 2021 virtually for one year and are on-campus for 3 to 4 months in autumn 2021:
+The following ZUKOnnect and Herz Fellows joined the Zukunftskolleg on 1 September 2021 virtually for one year and were on-campus for 3 to 4 months in autumn 2021:

 Cohort 2021